penoonan/audio-dharma/README.md

 This plugin was created for the [Common Ground Meditation Center](http://commongroundmeditation.org/).

+##Installation

+Note that this project is still in development.
+To install, download this repository zip file, unzip it, rename it to "audio-dharma", and upload it to your site's plugin directory.

 ##Developer Notes

 It's all wired together using Pimple and Composer autoloading.
 Learn more about the design philosophy by reading the docs from [Sketch](https://github.com/sketchwp/app).
 It's not 100% the same, but it does copy over a lot of code from that project, especially the code you'll find in `app/Base`.